na-na-hi/renget/archive/nkrym.md

 You almost couldn't wait to get your hands on her body, but you also had a role to play.
 "You know what you did, and why you're here?"

 "Yes", she answered confidently, almost playfully.
-"I was lazy and failed in my duty to obey you, master.
+"I was lazy and failed in my duty to obey you, sir.
 I am ready and glad to receive my punishment – a spanking, to be precise."

 "Correct.
 And since it was a serious offense you'll be getting a healthy dose of it today – with this."
 You grabbed the small wooden paddle lying next to you and showed it to her.
 You had only used it to discipline her once, and it had not ended well for her.